 Remote work was on the rise even before the apparent end of the world we’re going through nowadays.
 The COVID-19 pandemic has reshaped the modern business environment and made our days infinitely longer because we’re stuck indoors, but it has also nudged companies in the right direction when it comes to adopting the remote work model.
 Yes, remote work is challenging in many ways, and not everyone can adapt to it quickly, but over the long term, it can bring numerous benefits to your teams, your customers, and your organization as a whole.

 For one, remote work can lead to higher employee satisfaction and production if implemented correctly.
 It can also help you optimize payroll expenses and tap into a global talent pool.
 Most importantly, though, remote work can help you enhance your communication with customers and clients and take your company to that next level in terms of qualified leads, retention, and brand recognition.

-With all of that in mind, let’s take a look at the most effective ways to manage customer communication when you’re running a company on a remote work business model.
+With all of that in mind, let’s take a look at the most effective ways to manage customer communication and experience when you’re running a company on a remote work business model.

 Integrate live chat on your site

 First and foremost, be mindful of the fact that the modern customer is always online and it’s important for you to boost your websites’ visibility.
 They have actually always been online before the pandemic, but now that people are spending more time indoors and away from physical stores, they are spending even more time online looking for businesses that can accommodate their needs immediately.
 What this means is that the modern customer will no longer wait around for you to answer an email, nor will they type a message into your chat box if they know you’re offline.

 Rather, customers are looking for brands that are ready and willing to address their needs right then and there, which means that it’s time to integrate a live chat function on your site.
 Fortunately, you can outsource this to a dedicated team that is always online, so that you never miss an opportunity to generate a lead, convert a visitor, or simply establish a touchpoint with your audience.